-- Students who have arranged internships by their own efforts must seek approval prior to beginning the internship. - Contact edlira.dursun@ucf.edu with your name and PID, for enrollment into the Internship course. - Students should begin their search for an internship the semester prior.
-Students who do not receive approval run the risk of not receiving academic credit for their internship. - Activate your account on Handshake (http://csel.ucf.edu/) to view the current listing of available internships. - The student and host site must complete the required documents, Learning Agreement and Confirmation of Placement. - Once forms are received, the student will be enrolled in the PAD 6946 Internship Course.
+- Students who have arranged internships by their own efforts must seek approval prior to beginning the internship.
+To gain approval students must: - Contact the Director of Internship, Daniel Seigler at Daniel.Seigler@ucf.edu with their name and PID, for enrollment into the Internship Orientation course. - Students should begin their search for an internship the semester prior.
+Students who do not receive approval run the risk of not receiving academic credit for their internship. - Activate your account on Handshake (http://csel.ucf.edu/) to view the current listing of available internships. - The student and host site must complete the required documents, Learning Agreement and Confirmation of Placement. - Once forms are received, the student will be assigned a permission number by the experiential learning coordinator.
+This number will allow you to self-enroll into the PAD 6946 Internship Course.
 Students must ensure that the class is confirmed on their schedule.